einaru/luma/doc/source/userguide.rst

 5. Problems and bugs
 ====================
-Luma tries to provide relevant feedback to the user, when illegal operations, errors and/or other problems occure.
+Luma tries to provide relevant feedback to the user, when illegal operations, errors and/or other problems occur.
 If you encounter some issues where the application feedback is missing, you can try to start the application from a shell with the ``-v`` or ``--verbose`` option::